 In general, sleep training usually takes anywhere from a few days to several weeks to see success.
 When you’re going back to work, sleep training during the transition may take anywhere from 2-8 weeks.

 This is because going back to work is a huge scheduling and family transition.
 Your baby isn’t used to this.
 You aren’t used to this.
-And all of that stress and anxiety is going to make for a longer transition.
+And all of that stress and anxiety are going to make for a longer transition.

 This timeline also covers both those who started practicing before going back to work – and those who chose to wait until actually going back to work to sleep train.
 Hence the range.